-Shelters and rescue groups
+Cat adoption shelters and rescue groups

 The standard of animal care and knowledge varies across shelter/rescue groups.

 The RSPCA Adopt a Pet and the Animal Welfare League are among the larger organisations located Australia wide that re-home companion animals.
 The Cat Protection Society (CPS) located in Sydney also rehomes around 1,000 cats and kittens every year.
 The Lost Dogs Home rescue and care for over 21,000 abandoned, injured and lost cats and dogs every year.
-It has a Pet Licence Test for potential pet owners which involves reading the relevant Handbook and taking an online test of 25 questions.
+It has a Pet Licence Test for potential pet owners which involve reading the relevant Handbook and taking an online test of 25 questions.